-Pursuant D.C.
-Code § 38-236.09(c)(1), the Division of Data, Assessment and Research (DAR) will release the OSSE Discipline Data Collection Template in an MS Excel Workbook each school year.
-This template will be sent to the data manager and head of school identified by each LEA in eSchoolPlus.
+Pursuant DC Code § 38-236.09(c)(1), OSSE will release the OSSE Discipline Data Collection Template in an MS Excel Workbook each school year.
+This template will be sent to the data manager and head of school identified by each LEA in eSchoolPLUS.